 3. Minimize “Unauthorized Transaction” Claims

-PayPal suggests merchants avoid fraudulent orders by:
+PayPal suggests merchants avoid this pitfall by:

 - Clearly communicating the business name that customers can expect to see on PayPal invoices.
 This helps prevent claims stemming from confusion over a DBA or parent company name that may appear on a credit card statement.